 Virginia Undergraduate Investment Conference Guidelines

-Virginia Finance Institute (VFI) is hosting the first annual Virginia Undergraduate Investment Conference (VUIC) at the University of Virginia’s McIntire School of Commerce on April 22nd, 2022.
-Student teams will pitch an equity, long or short, competing for a prize pool of $2,250!
+Virginia Finance Institute (VFI) is hosting the second annual Virginia Undergraduate Investment Conference (VUIC) at the University of Virginia’s McIntire School of Commerce on April 21st, 2023.
+Student teams will pitch an equity, long or short, competing for a prize pool of $5,000!
 Pitches will be evaluated based on quality, analysis, and presentation of investment theses.
 The investment conference will promote interaction between participants and some of the most experienced professionals in the financial services industry with judges, panelists, and keynote speakers from a variety of funds.

-The deadline for signup is April 15th.
-Each team requires a signup fee of $75.
-Please make sure to register through the google form on our website and venmo @UVA_VFI with your team name and school.
+The deadline for signup is April 15th at 11:59 PM EST. Each team requires a signup fee of $70.
+Please make sure to register through the google form on our website and pay your registration in the Eventbrite.
 Breakfast and lunch will be provided for the duration of the investor conference.

 A minimum of $500mm market capitalization at the time of submission.